Caroline Cox, Baroness Cox: Foreign affairs

-Shortly after receiving her peerage in 1983, Baroness Cox became involved in advocating for humanitarian efforts in then Soviet Poland, lobbying Prime Minister Margaret Thatcher for government support, and personally delivering medical supplies by truck convoy.
+Shortly after receiving her peerage in 1983, Baroness Cox became involved in advocating for humanitarian efforts in then communist-ruled Poland, lobbying Prime Minister Margaret Thatcher for government support, and personally delivering medical supplies by truck convoy.
 This approach of personally visiting areas of humanitarian need would become a hallmark of her international advocacy work because she could then speak to The House with greater authority having 'been an eyewitness', and having 'been with the people and seen the reality'.
 For her work in Poland she was awarded the Commander Cross of the Order of Merit of the Republic of Poland.

 Cox then became a frequent contributor to Lords debates on Africa, and also raised other "forgotten conflicts" in letters to the press.
 She was already highlighting fighting in Sudan in September 1992, criticising Sudan's Islamist government and backing Dr. John Garang's Sudan People's Liberation Army.

 After spending two years investigating the situation in Azerbaijan, Cox criticised the government's treatment of Armenians in the breakaway region of Nagorno-Karabakh in 1993.
 She has stated that her stance is the "advocacy for Karabakh Armenians".
 In 2015, she was a member of the Armenian All-Party Parliamentary Group.
 She is a strong supporter of self-determination for the Armenians of Nagorno-Karabakh.
 By 2003 she had made more than 60 trips to the region.
 Frank Pallone, Jr., the co-chairman of the US Congressional Caucus on Armenian Issues, praised her devotion to Armenia and Karabakh.
 On 15 February 2006 she was awarded the Mkhitar Gosh Medal by the President of Armenia Robert Kocharyan.

 Cox is one of eleven officers of the All-Party Parliamentary Group on North Korea.
 The Group stated that the Obama administration brought with it an opportunity for a formal cessation of hostilities and normalisation of relations with North Korea.